 - Box Hill Surgery Center in Abingdon

 - SurgCenter of Bel Air in Bel Air

 The U.S. Food and Drug Administration (FDA) is currently investigating NECC plants for the cause of the contamination and has asked all medical workers and consumers to stop using all of the pharmacy’s products.
 The manufacturer has voluntarily surrendered its license to operate until the investigation is done and has not only recalled the steroids, but all of its products as a precaution in case of further contamination.

 Meningitis is an inflammation of the brain and spinal cord’s protective membrane, known as a meninges, by a fungus, virus, or bacteria.
 Fungal meningitis is not contagious, but is often severe in nature.
 Those who have suffered an infection need immediate medical care in order to begin treatment as soon as possible and prevent it from worsening.

 If you or a loved one has been affected by a contaminated product, the Maryland defective product lawyers at Alpert Schreyer can aid you in holding the manufacturers responsible for their actions and finding compensation for your losses.
-Call us today at (844) 632-7274 for a free consultation on your case by our skilled legal team.
+Call us today at (844) 632-7274 for a free case evaluation on your case by our skilled legal team.